 Nov.
 26: 20-day Post-General Election and Post-School Board Election Campaign Finance Report due in Trenton

 The following candidate nominating petitions are available from the County Clerk’s Office:

 - Primary petition for county offices (Freeholder, Clerk, Sheriff, Surrogate, and State Committee)

 - Primary petition for municipal office (Council, Committee)

 - Independent nomination petition for county or municipal office (available in-person only)

 - Independent nomination petition to elect a successor in a recall election (in-person)

-- Per countywide policy, the use of “nicknames” on the official ballot is not permitted.
-Your circulated petition(s) should therefore show your full and proper (legal) name.
-If you go by another name or alias and think voters may not readily recognize your legal name as it will appear on the ballot, you may want to alert the voting public of your “full and proper name.”
+NOTE!
+In Sussex County, the use of “nicknames” on the official ballot is not permitted.
+Your circulated petition(s) should reflect your full and proper name as it appears in the Board of Elections voter registration.
+If you go by another name or alias and think voters may not readily recognize your name as it will appear on the ballot, you may want to advertise as much to the voting public.

-Any candidate who has filed a nominating petition shall file campaign reports with the New Jersey Election Law Enforcement Commission.
-These reports contain information concerning contributions and disbursements of that particular candidate’s campaign.
-Refer to Election Dates/Reports for pertinent election and campaign reporting dates.
-Commencing January 15, 2015 candidates are no longer required to file a copy of the ELEC reports with their county clerk.
+Any candidate who has filed a nominating petition, including school board candidates, must file campaign reports with the New Jersey Election Law Enforcement Commission (ELEC) pursuant to the provisions of the New Jersey Campaign Contributions and Expenditures Act.
+These reports contain information concerning contributions and disbursements of a candidate’s campaign.
+Refer to Election Dates/Reports for campaign reporting deadlines.
+Commencing January 15, 2015 candidates are no longer required to file a copy of their ELEC reports with the county clerk.

-Click here to view reports filed with ELEC NJ.
+Click here to view candidate reports filed with ELEC NJ.